DTUFeedme/feedme_iOS/README.md

 ------------------------------------------------------------------------------------------------------------------------
 # Short and brief description

 The application is currently in-use at Borgerskolen in Høje Taastrup in Denmark, where it is deployed through TestFlight.
 I won't describe the images, because you can read a more detailed description in the thesis.
+The pictures used below are from the version of when the thesis was handed it.
+There have been some updates since then, including UI changes.

 Main libraries used: